Key Takeaways

 Cursor (Anysphere)

-Cursor has emerged as the cutting-edge choice for developers seeking maximum agentic capabilities within a familiar VS Code-based environment.
+Cursor is the cutting-edge choice for developers seeking maximum agentic capabilities within a familiar VS Code-based environment.
 Its proprietary Composer model and multi-agent architecture set it apart.

 Key Strengths